verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] People who longer wanna lie to themselves.
 - [ ] I know.
 I look young.
 That's just because I am.
 - [ ] You don't look like the kind who takes advice.
 But I'm gonna try anyway.
+- [ ] Did I catch you on a bad day?
+Or you always this cheerful?